craigsidcarlson/google_map_line_builder/README.md

 You will need a google api key.
 Place the api key in a file named `.env`

-A sample env file is provided `.env_sample` Simply rename it to `.env` and paste your api key after the equals sign without quotes.
+A sample env file is provided `.env_sample` Simply rename it to `.env` and paste your api key after the equals sign, without quotes.

-Run `npm start` from the top most directory(the one with the `google_map_builder.js` file)
+Run `npm start` from the top most directory(the one with the `google_map_builder.js` file).

 The data is put into the data folder with your prefix of choice and a timestamp.